mdornseif/fediarchive/README.md

 ### RSS Feed Configuration

 The application can monitor a list of RSS feed URLs.
+You can provide either:
+- Direct RSS feed URLs (ending in `.xml`)
+- Community page URLs (the application will automatically discover the RSS feed)

 ### Example RSS Configuration